UTKRISHTPATESARIA/UTKRISHTPATESARIA.github.io/_posts/2022-05-24-IISc-CSA-Research-Interview-Experience.md

 (* I haven;t described this part properly but I remeber writing some psuedocode and explaining some other concepts too*)

-I referred the following resources which strengthened by base before the interviews:
+I referred the following resources which strengthened my base before the interviews:

 [Prof. Sorav Bansal IIT-D OS](https://youtube.com/playlist?list=PLTtjs-HViBW6525-_a8QL3meFIlP31gGE)